avirsaha/posture-ai/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Keywords
+pass
 ## How to Contribute

 We welcome contributions!
-Please follow our [contribution guidelines](CONTRIBUTING.md).
+Please follow our [contribution guidelines](doc/CONTRIBUTING.md).

 ## Working Principle of Functions